 In previous blog posts, we discussed how to protect your irrigation system from clogging so that you can produce the highest possible yield while minimizing costs and the multiple benefits of using automatic self-cleaning irrigation filters.

-In this blog post, Dotan will go into more detail on how the automatic self-cleaning filtration technology works and how switching from manual filtration can save precious resources.
+In this blog post, Dotan will go into more detail on how the automatic self-cleaning screen filters technology works and how switching from manual filtration can save precious resources.

 Manual vs Self-Cleaning Automatic Filtration